Chapter 37 Strøby

 When Dad found out that I wanted to do genealogy with his mom, he said that she was busy and didn’t have time for me today.
 I was disappointed because I had looked forward to visiting with her.

 The rest of the day with Dad was not like it had been the last few times I had visited.
 He seemed disappointed in me because of my faith.
 When Dad was done with his work, he took me to meet some of his friends.
-While we were there I got sick with allergies because of their cat.
-Later Dad took me to the train station so that I could go back to the summer house.
+While we were there, I got sick with allergies because of their cat.
+Later, Dad took me to the train station so that I could go back to the summer house.

-Once I got off the train, I called Bent because he was planning to come and pick me up.
-I kept trying to call but no one answered the phone.
-I thought it was strange because I knew they had to be there and Mom and Bent were expecting my call.
-I was anxious to get back to the summer house because I was having a hard time breathing because of my allergies.
-When a bus finally arrived I asked him how to get to the summer house.
-Since it was getting late there weren’t many buses going that way.
+I was anxious to get back to the summer house.
+I was having a hard time breathing because of my allergies.
+When the bus finally arrived, I asked him how to get to the summer house.
+Since it was getting late, there weren’t many buses going that way.
 I started to worry about how I would make it back.

 Tuesday, September 23, 1980

-When I got to the hospital the doctor put a fat tube down my throat.
-It was the worst thing I have ever experienced!
-If the pills didn’t kill me, I was sure this tube would.
-While they were pumping out my stomach I could not breathe.
+While they were pumping out my stomach, I could not breathe.
 I had no idea I could hold my breath for this long and still be alive to tell about it.
 I felt like they were sucking out all my insides while I was suffocating to death.
-In the meantime, my mom is sitting in a chair close to me still crying hysterically.
-I wish they would ask her to leave but they didn’t.
+In the meantime, my mom is sitting in a chair close to me, still crying hysterically.
+I wish they would ask her to leave, but they didn’t.

 Wednesday, September 24, 1980

 A social worker came in to ask me why I had tried to kill myself.
-I was tired and I didn’t know what to tell her.
+I was tired, and I didn’t know what to tell her.
 I felt that she could never understand what I was going through.
 I wanted to tell her that I needed to get away from my mom, but I was scared of what would happen if I did.
 Then the social worker said, “I see you are tired.
 I will come back tomorrow.”

 Thursday, September 25, 1980

-The nurse woke me up again this morning.
-This time Mom, Bent, and Elisabeth were standing there.
-The nurse told me to get dressed because they were here to take me home.
-Then the doctor came in.
-He said they would like to keep me, but they had too many patients waiting for a room.
-He told Mom that the poison was still in my body and that I would need to sleep the next few days so that I could recover from all the truma my body had gone threw.
-The doctor told mom that she was to make sure I took it easy until I had slept off all the poison that was still in my body.
+Then the doctor told Mom that the poison was still in my body and that I would need to sleep for the next few days so that I could recover from all the trauma my body had been through.
+The doctor told Mom that she was to make sure I took it easy until I had slept off all the poison that was still in my body.
 Mom assured him that she would take good care of me.

 Tuesday, October 14, 1980

-The house is finally ready to be moved into.
-These past few days, I have been busy unpacking all our boxes.
-Today was to have been our first night here.
+Today was supposed to be our first night here.
 Mom and Bent got into another fight.
 Bent went back to the summer house.
-Mom said to me, “ I have been worried about how I am going to afford this place and since Bent is not getting a job to help out, I guess it’s time to leave.”
-Then she called up Bent Ramsdahl and asked him to come get us.
+Mom said to me, “ I have been worried about how I am going to afford this place, and since Bent is not getting a job to help out, I guess it’s time to leave.”
+Then she called Bent Ramsdahl and asked him to come pick us up.
 He was excited to know that we were coming back.
 He said he would arrange for a moving truck and come pick us up Saturday morning.

 Wednesday, October 15, 1980